ACruz-42/F24_Team1_CapstoneDemo/Reports/Conceptual-Design.md

 Accelerometers and gyroscopes come in small, single-chip package that are interfaceable with a microcontroller and are known as inertial measurement units [6].
 However, a tachometer would require two individual units to measure each of the motors or wheels.

+The accelerometer and gyroscope give the most data for the least amount of effort.
+They will be used for this project.

 ##### Location Sensor

 Specification 3 requires the robot to detect walls of the arena and cave to keep it from running into and damaging them.